Get started on your path to becoming a ScyllaDB NoSQL database expert.

 Table | Within a keyspace data is stored in separate tables.
 Tables are two-dimensional data structures comprised of columns and rows.
 Unlike SQL RDBMS systems, tables in ScyllaDB are standalone; you cannot make a JOIN across tables. |

 Partition | Tables in ScyllaDB can be quite large, often measured in terabytes.
-Therefore tables are divided into smaller chunks, called partitions, to be distributed as evenly as possible across shards. |
+Therefore, tables are divided into smaller chunks, called partitions, to be distributed as evenly as possible across shards (vNodes or Tablets).
+With vNodes, these distributions are static and only established at bootstrap.
+However, with Tablets, these distributions can be continually adjusted to ensure proper balance and avoidance of hot spots. |

-Rows | Each partition contains one or more rows of data sorted in a particular order.
-Not every column appears in each row.
-This makes ScyllaDB more efficient to store what is known as “sparse data.” |
+Rows | Each partition contains one or more rows of data sorted in a particular order, making ScyllaDB more efficient for storing “sparse data.” |

 Columns | Data in a table row will be divided into columns.
 The specific row-and-column entry will be referred to as a cell.
 Some columns will be used to define how data will be indexed and sorted, known as partition and clustering keys. |